WhitmanOptiLab/DENSE/README.md

 ***
 #### 0.1: Compilers

-a cpp compiler such as g++
-cuda 6+. gpu with "Compute Capability 3.0+"
+cmake version 2.8+ required, and a supported build manager (make is the only tested system currently.) a cpp compiler supporting the C++11 standard, such as g++ To enable GPU acceleration, requires cuda 6+ for compilation, and a gpu with "Compute Capability 3.0+" for execution.

 [Back to Top](#delay-differential-equations-simulator)